Conservation and Management

-Oligotrophic dimictic lakes are threatened by shoreline development and its associated run-off (e.g., residential, commercial, agricultural, and roads), recreational overuse (e.g., powerboats, intensive fish stocking and removal), and habitat alteration in the adjacent landscape (e.g., logging, pollution run-off, and increased impervious surfaces within the watershed).
+Oligotrophic dimictic lakes are threatened by shoreline development and its associated run-off (e.g., residential, commercial, agricultural, and roads), recreational overuse (e.g., powerboats, intensive fish stocking and removal), and habitat alteration in the adjacent landscape (e.g., excessive land clearing, pollution run-off, and increased impervious surfaces within the watershed).
+Many of these lakes are threatened by the spread of aquatic invasive species, such as spiny water flea (Bythotrephes longimanus), Chinese mystery snail (Cipangopaludina chinensis), Asian clam (Corbicula fluminea), zebra mussel (Dreissena polymorpha), Chinese mitten crab (Eriocheir sinensis), Eurasian watermilfoil (Myriophyllum spicatum), brittle naiad (Najas minor), virile crayfish (Orconectes virilis), curly leafed pondweed (Potamogeton crispus), European fingernail clam (Sphaerium corneum), and banded mystery snail (Viviparus georgianus).
 In addition, alteration to the natural hydrology (e.g., impoundments, dredging) and reduction in water quality (e.g., siltation, trash, turbidity, septic/nutrient run-off) are threats to oligotrophic dimictic lakes.
-Many lakes are threatened by the spread of non-native invasive species, such as Eurasian milfoil (Myriophyllum spicatum) and zebra mussel (Dreissena polymorpha).
 Atmospheric deposition of pollutants (e.g., acid rain and heavy metals) is a particular threat to some oligotrophic dimictic lakes, especially in the Adirondack Mountains (Jenkins et al. 2005).
 Although most lakes are recovering from historical DDT impacts, there is the potential threat that the proposed use of herbicides to control exotic plants (e.g., SONAR) may affect non-target native species.

 Where practical, establish and maintain a lakeshore buffer to reduce storm-water, pollution, and nutrient run-off, while simultaneously capturing sediments before they reach the lake.
 Buffer width should take into account the erodibility of the surrounding soils, slope steepness, and current land use.
 If possible, minimize the number and size of impervious surfaces in the surrounding landscape.
 Avoid habitat alteration within the lake and surrounding landscape.
 For example, roads should not be routed through the lakeshore buffer area.
 If a lake must be crossed, then bridges and boardwalks are preferred over filling and culverts.
 Restore lakes that have been affected by unnatural disturbance (e.g., remove obsolete impoundments and ditches in order to restore the natural hydrology).
 Prevent the spread of invasive exotic species into the lake through appropriate direct management, and by minimizing potential dispersal corridors.